bashtage/sphinx-material/docs/customization.rst

 ``version_info``
    A dictionary used to populate the version dropdown.
 If this variable is provided, the static dropdown is used and any JavaScript information is ignored.
-``table_classes``
-   A list of classes to **not strip** from tables.
-All other classes are stripped, and the default table has no class attribute.
-Custom table classes need to provide the full style for the table.

 Sidebars
 ========